THIS DAY IN VIRGINIA HISTORY

 A Civil Rights Protest Occurred in Danville

-In the summer of 1963, violence erupted in Danville, Virginia, as the Danville establishment led by police chief Eugene G. McCain struggled to keep order during a series of civil rights demonstrations led by local and national black leaders.
-The African American men posing in this photograph were unaware that the pictures taken that day would later be used by the police to identify demonstrators.
-In this recording, defense attorney Ruth L. Harvey (1924–1996) questioned forty-six-year-old Paul Price, who testified that a police officer beat him with a nightstick as he walked away from a demonstration on June 13.
+In the summer of 1963, violence erupted in Danville, Virginia, as Danville policemen led by police chief Eugene G. McCain aggressively arrested and dispersed protestors during a series of civil rights demonstrations led by local and national black leaders. ln this recording, defense attorney Ruth L. Harvey (1924–1996) questioned forty-six-year-old Paul Price, who testified that a police officer beat him with a nightstick as he walked away from a demonstration on June 13.

 06-13-1963-Danville2.mp3Listen to A Civil Rights Protest Occurred in Danville (Transcription)